 For optimal home security, professional locksmiths recommend deadbolts on every door that enters the home or garage from the outside.
 In fact, it’s rare to see a home without deadbolts anymore.
 They’ve been installed in new homes for decades and many older homes have upgraded to them.
 Of course, you can also add a layer of security with chains and slider locks.

 Commercial security features include mechanical locks and bars without visible locks.
 Everything is automated and opened with key cards.
-Momo Locksmith serves the greater New York City area, especially The Bronx, and we are happy to discuss your residential or commercial lock needs with you, so call us at 914-999-2930 or 718-796-0618 today.
+Momo Locksmith serves the greater New York City area, especially The Bronx, and we are happy to discuss your residential or commercial lock needs with you, so call us today.